 About a century ago, the lack of organization and the absence of understanding of the fundamentals of health, prevented the existence of any semblance of an organised, continuous programme directed primarily to the health needs of the child (Okoro, 2004).
 The organisation of health services in Nigeria has evolved through a series of historic developments that include a succession of attempts to develop policies and plans that were introduced by the various administrations while various groups attempted to provide health services of some sorts.
-These became the forerunners of child health care and eventually metamorphosed into a school health programme, she added.
-One of the fundamental responsibilities of any given society like Nigeria should be the ability to inculcate or instill the right value, ideologies, and philosophies of health into its citizenry.
+These became the forerunners of child health care and eventually metamorphosed into a school health programme.
+One of the fundamental responsibilities of any given society like Nigeria should be the ability to inculcate or instill the right values, ideologies, and philosophies of health into its citizenry.
 This would make the provision of school health services in the school if formal education worthwhile (Egwusi, 2005).

 School health service is important in the maintenance and promotion of the pupil health status in school.
 Hence Aduogun (2008) stated that;